ABusyProgrammer/CapitalOne-TechnicalAssessment/README.md

-# Capital One Technical Assessment: Automated Code Checker
+# Capital One Assessment: Automated Code Checker
 The purpose of this project is to build an automated checker whenever code is merged into a build pipeline.

 ## Approach